-- 46 Under data protection law, individuals have certain rights regarding how their personal data is used and kept safe.
-You have the right to: - Request to have personal data corrected if you believe that it is inaccurate or incomplete. - Request the deletion or removal of personal data where there is no compelling reason for its continued processing. - Restrict our processing of personal data (ie permitting its storage but no further processing) under certain circumstances. - Object to processing if we are processing your information as part of our public tasks, or on the basis of our legitimate business interests, in which case we will consider your objection, and balance this against our need to process the information. - Object to direct marketing (including profiling) and processing for the purposes of scientific/historical research and statistics. - Withdraw your consent to processing any retrospective or historic consent on printed and distributed materials cannot be retracted, for example the school prospectus given out on open day. - Have personal information, which you have provided, transmitted electronically to another organisation in certain circumstances. - Not be subject to decisions based purely on automated processing where it produces a legal or similarly significant effect, unless you have agreed or in other limited circumstances. - Seek redress, either through the ICO, or through the courts.
+- Under data protection law, individuals have certain rights regarding how their personal data is used and kept safe.
+You have the right to: - Request to have personal data corrected if you believe that it is inaccurate or incomplete. - Request the deletion or removal of personal data where there is no compelling reason for its continued processing. - Restrict our processing of personal data (ie permitting its storage but no further processing) under certain circumstances. - Object to processing if we are processing your information as part of our public tasks, or on the basis of our legitimate business interests, in which case we will consider your objection, and balance this against our need to process the information. - Object to direct marketing (including profiling) and processing for the purposes of scientific/historical research and statistics. - Withdraw your consent to processing. - Have personal information, which you have provided, transmitted electronically to another organisation in certain circumstances. - Not be subject to decisions based purely on automated processing where it produces a legal or similarly significant effect, unless you have agreed or in other limited circumstances. - Seek redress, either through the ICO, or through the courts.